24 Hour Help Line – Call Now

 Your daughter may have other physical signs as well.
 Her balance may be off, she may have trouble walking, or she may stumble.
 A drug-addicted daughter may also have slurred speech, or she may have trouble following a conversation.
 She could break off in mid-sentence as well.
 People who are addicted to drugs also change their food choices and appetites because of their addictions.

 Your child may be eating more food or less food than you have seen her do in the past.
 Many people who use cocaine do not eat much.
 You may have noticed your daughter has experienced rapid weight loss or weight gain because of her drug use.
-If you think your daughter is misusing drugs, heaven forbid, you should be aware of what happens during and after an overdose?
+If you think your daughter is misusing drugs, heaven forbid, you should be aware of what happens during and after a drug and alcohol overdose?

 Research has shown that addiction is very isolating.
 Your daughter may withdraw from friends and family.
 If she does not completely withdraw, you may have noticed that her friends have changed.
 She may tell you about the problems her new “friends” have had with the police.
 She may tell you that you do not understand what she is going through.
 Many time our children need to learn how to deal with peer pressure and drugs.